josephyli/bitcoin-price-tracker/README.md

 ![Hello bitcoin!](screenshot1.png )

-Tap Settings to adjust the minimum and maximum prices alerts and the update frequence.
+Tap Settings to adjust the minimum and maximum prices alerts and the frequency data is pulled to update the background's color.

 ![Settings](screenshot2.png)

-Save your settings and enjoy.
+Cancel/Save your settings and enjoy.
 That's it!

+This was an assignment to develop an ambient app for a software engineering class at University of Hawaii Manoa.